A strong online community is not just about numbers. It’s also about how people engage with your business or brand and the ways they do it.

 Social network profiles

 If you have not already taken the trouble to build a full, robust profile at each of the major social networks, put this at the top of your marketing list.
 Social search, that is, search within a network, is rapidly overtaking search through search engines like Google.
-You can only build community if people can find you.
+You can only build a community if people can find you.
 They will only want to join your community if they see things on offer that interest them, products, services, information, and eye-catching content.

 Making the most of groups

 One key aspect of top social media sites is whether or not they have groups you can join in order to connect with your targeted audience and like-minded people.
-Facebook and LinkedIn are examples of social media sites that have popular and active groups, where you can connect with prominent influencers in your niche and position you as an authority.
+Facebook and LinkedIn are examples of social media sites that have popular and active groups, where you can connect with prominent influencers in your niche and position yourself as an authority.

 Other groups you may want to consider include active Pinterest boards that allow guest pinners.
 This will mean more of your pins are shown around the clock, not just the times you pin.
 Don’t forget Yahoo groups and Google+ circles.
 Both of these can also help you build a strong online community related to your niche.